 Families using early childhood education and care must pay the gap fee electronically.
-Providers are responsible for ensuring they, their services and their educators comply with this obligation.
+Providers must take all reasonable steps to collect gap fees electronically.

 On this page:

 What is the gap fee?

 The gap fee is the difference between a provider’s fee and a family’s Child Care Subsidy (CCS) amount.
 Learn more about gap fees.

 Electronic funds transfer, or EFT, is when a customer pays a bill using electronic means.
 Typical EFT payment methods include:

 - bank or credit card, including mobile wallets

 - direct deposit or bank transfer, including PayID